JupiterOne/security-policy-templates/README.md

 ## TL;DR

 Run the following command to install the policy builder and build the policies.
-You will be prompted for a few input, such as company name, to be included in your policy text.
+You will be prompted for a few inputs, such as company name, to be included in your policy text.

 ```bash